 Group Mentoring Program

-Japan Society through its U.S.-Japan Women Leaders Initiative is inaugurating a Group Mentoring Program designed to focus on the acceleration of the professional development of Japanese working women in the U.S.-Japan space.
+Japan Society launched the Group Mentoring Program in 2023 as part of its U.S.-Japan Women Leaders Initiative, aimed at accelerating the professional development of working women in the U.S.-Japan space.
 Through the Group Mentoring Program, participants will have the opportunity to learn together from mentors who will foster collaboration and community among the mentees while imparting skills and knowledge that will facilitate opportunities for their professional advancement.

 Program Duration

-The first-year Group Mentoring Program will run for a duration of approximately 6 months, starting from October 2023 and ending in May 2024 (with a break in December and January).
+The Group Mentoring Program will run for a duration of approximately 6 months, starting from January 2025 and ending in June 2025.

 Program Curriculum